itchy-o/rfid_experiment/README.md

 The preferred RFID tags are of the [NTAG21x](https://www.nxp.com/products/rfid-nfc/nfc-hf/ntag-for-tags-and-labels/ntag-213-215-216-nfc-forum-type-2-tag-compliant-ic-with-144-504-888-bytes-user-memory:NTAG213_215_216) series.
-We only require a tag's unique pre-programmed identifier, which is used to look up its physical location in a table.
+We only require a tag's unique pre-programmed identifier, which we use to look up its coordinate in the tag_coords.py table.
-A table of tag coordinates must be manually created when a panel of tags is built; see tag_coords.py.
+That table of tag coordinates must be manually created when a new array of tags is built.
 We do not need any of the tag's memory, so the least-memory (thus hopefully cheapest?) of the NTAG21x tags is sufficient.
+NTAG213 seem a very common and inexpensive 13.56MHz tag.

 Tags also vary in their physical size, thus the size of their antenna.
 The size of the antenna probably affects the distance the sensor can read the tag.
 25mm circular tag stickers are common, and have been used in this testing.
 32mm tags have been seen for sale.
-There are "credit cards" with RFID circuitry embedded; the cards seem to have the largest antenna, and their solid plastic seems very durable.
+There are "credit cards" with RFID circuitry embedded; cards could have the largest antenna, and their solid plastic seems very durable.

 ## Summary of tests
 - test1 - Proof of concept for a PN532 sensor reading tags through a block of wood.